-The world witnessed so many deadliest pandemic in the course of human history.
+The world witnessed so many deadliest pandemics in the course of human history.
 An epidemic is defined as the widespread occurrence of disease, across a large region, such as multiple continents worldwide.

-Cholera, bubonic plague, Smallpox, and influenza are some of the deadliest killers in human history.
+Cholera, bubonic plague, Smallpox, and influenza are some of the deadliest pandemics in human history.
 An outbreak of these diseases across international borders is further defined as a pandemic.

 10. THIRD CHOLERA PANDEMIC